What is Congestive Heart Failure?

 It is a chronic progressive condition of the heart where the fluid builds up around the heart and reduces the ability of the heart to pump enough blood to the body.

 It doesn’t mean that the heart stops working altogether, but that the heart is not pumping enough blood volume to be able to meet the needs of the body.
+It can indicate several warning signs or symptoms of a worsening heart condition.

 Common Types of Congestive Heart Failure